SamirIngley/Desktop-Profiles/README.md

 From there you'll be prompted to set up your application paths again :) follow the pictures carefully.

+**desk command back to WELCOME**
+* There's a small glitch that may happen sometimes where you get sent to the WELCOME screen and are asked to re enter the "/Volumes..." paths again.
+Just ype "ctl + c" to exit that.
+Delete the txt files created in that directory.
+* Then try running `desk` again and it should work now.
+If it doesn't, [hit my line - let me know](https://github.com/SamirIngley/Desktop-Profiles/blob/master/README.md#contact)

 If you're having issues with the binary file:
 - Try typing `go run desk.go` everywhere instead of `desk`